RideWise

 Is it cheaper to Uber or rent a car on vacation?

-For short urban trips (2–3 days), Uber and Lyft are typically $150–$250 cheaper than renting a car.
+For short urban trips (2–3 days), Uber and Lyft are typically $150–$250 cheaper than renting a car when you factor in the full cost of a rental — including airport surcharges (10–25%), state and local taxes (15–30%), insurance ($15–$35/day), parking ($20–$60/night in major cities), and fuel.
 For trips longer than 5 days with significant driving outside city centers, a rental car is usually more cost-effective.
-The breakeven point depends on parking costs, trip duration, and how much you plan to drive.
+The breakeven point is approximately 4–5 rides per day; below that threshold, rideshare wins.
+Use RideWise to check rideshare fares at your destination before committing to either option.

 How much does a rental car really cost per day?